 The construction of the Canal will return with great importance to the Turkish real estate sector, as the real estate that will be built nearby will be a high investment opportunity, as the region will witness unprecedented government interest.
 Perhaps the most important points that will distinguish real estate there are:

-- Close to a waterway road linking the Istanbul airport and the city center.
+- Close to a waterway road linking the Istanbul airport and the city centre.

 - Projects close to the Canal will have a great view.

 - The Canal will be near Istanbul airport and therefore the concessions will double.

 St. Kitts and Nevis CIU Statement for 2023

 Learn about the only European country that offers CBI program